Ann Wyley

-After their arrest, Wyley and Contencineau did not face trial until mid-1776, spending that time imprisoned in Fort Detroit.
+After their arrest, Wyley and Contencineau did not face trial until mid-1776, imprisoned in Fort Detroit.
 The town notary and justice of the peace, Philippe DeJean, granted the pair a jury trial.
 They were acquitted of arson, as there was only circumstantial evidence, but found guilty of the burglary; Contencineau had testified that Wyley was the "mastermind" of their scheme.
 As the fort had suffered a recent spate of petty thefts, DeJean wished to make an example of them.
 He sentenced them to death, a decision ratified by Lieutenant-Governor Henry Hamilton.
 Wyley and Contencineau were publicly hanged on March 27, 1777.
 According to some sources, DeJean offered to pardon Wyley if she performed Contencineau's execution herself, as no one else was willing to serve as executioner.
-She did so, "in such a clumsy fashion that the spectators were horrified at the struggles of the victim", but was then hanged anyway.
+She did so "in such a clumsy fashion that the spectators were horrified at the struggles of the victim" but was then hanged anyway.